otwcode/open-doors-code/README.md

 1. Make a copy of `example.yml`, give it a simple name related to the archive you're processing, and fill it in.
 See [Parameters](#parameters) for the list of properties.
-You will be prompted for any property you didn't include in the file if it needed for a given stage.
+You will be prompted for any property you didn't include in the file if it is needed for a given stage.

 ### Step 01 - Load the original database into MySQL